GilbertzRivi/maze_generator/README.md

 # maze_generator
 You need to have ffmpeg installed for animation.py to work.

-The other packages you need to install are pillow, progress and json.

 To generate a maze, run generator.py, and input maze width/heigth (they are the same), then input resolution you'd like for your maze.png and wait.

 For maze 1200x1200 I was waiting about 70s, so this shouldn't take too long.